sambanova/integrations/llama_stack/README.md

 > An adaptor is a provider component in Llama Stack, such as an inference model, a safety guardrails model, or an agent.
 A distribution is a bundle of multiple adaptors deployed on the server, providing a unified interface for AI workflows.

-SambaNova offers its own Llama Stack distribution, which includes the following adaptors:
+SambaNova is included in Llama-stack Starter distribution, which includes the following sambanova adaptors:

 - Inference:
     - remote::sambanova
-    - inline::sentence-transformers
-- Vector I/O:
-    - inline::faiss
-    - remote::chromadb
-    - remote::pgvector
 - Safety:
-    - inline::llama-guard
-- Agents:
-    - inline::meta-reference
-- Telemetry:
-    - inline::meta-reference
-- Tool Runtime:
-    - remote::brave-search
-    - remote::tavily-search
-    - inline::rag-runtime
-    - remote::model-context-protocol
-    - remote::wolfram-alpha
+    - remote::sambanova

 For more details on Llama Stack, refer to the official [documentation](https://llama-stack.readthedocs.io/en/latest/index.html).